 3. Choose the Right Format

-Online classes are offered in a number of different formats that fit varying academic levels, learning styles, and personal schedules.
+Online professional development classes are offered in a number of different formats that fit varying academic levels, learning styles, and personal schedules.

 Some are highly regulated, with specific set class times that you must attend.
 These courses are often taught by an instructor or professor via live video feed, and participation and interaction are expected.
 Other online courses use a more free-form approach that allows participants to work around their own schedules, learning the material via text and pre-recorded videos.
 In this format, the only interaction with the instructor may be through email.
 In others, one might pay to listen to lectures or lessons and complete assignments on their own, with no direct instructor interaction.

 Carefully take into account your schedule and learning type to figure out which format works best for you.

 4. Find the Right Fit for Your Skill Level